Aug 032011

 If you or someone you know has been wrongly put on antipsychotics, we want to talk to you.
 You can contact us privately by clicking here or by calling 303-789-5225.
 All information will be kept in the strictest confidence.
 We welcome your comments on this article below.

-One Response to “Urgent Message for Colorado and Wyoming Veterans: Antipsychotics Are Ineffective Against PTSD”
+2 thoughts on “Urgent Message for Colorado and Wyoming Veterans: Antipsychotics Are Reportedly Ineffective Against PTSD”

 1. PTSD treatment for Veterans found ineffective.